quantumgardener/qg.blog/content/blog/2024/01/Discovering Johnny.Decimal.md

   - "[[productive-laziness]]"
 datetime: 2024-01-31T00:00:00
 ---
 This evening I've been reading through the documentation on the [Johnny.Decimal](https://johnnydecimal.com/) system.
-It's a method for organising documentation across multiple areas and categories and so falls within the realm of [[personal knowledge management]].
+It's a method for organising documentation across multiple areas and categories and so falls within the realm of [[Personal knowledge management]].

 It's not the only system of this type.
 I've looked at, and tried quite a few.
 As times and tools change, organisation structures change with them.
 Johnny.Decimal is a system that I will be investing time into.